 NordPass is becoming one of the most well-known password managers on the market today, despite having launched just a few years ago in 2019.
-NordPass is sibling of NordVPN, a popular VPN service that has done well in our testing.
-Given this background, people have had high expectations for NordPass Password Manager.
-Can it live up to these expectations?
+NordPass is sibling of NordVPN, a popular VPN service that is also quite popular.
+Given this background, people have high expectations for NordPass – but does it live up to these expectations?
 This NordPass review will clearly answer this question.

 - End-to-end, zero knowledge encryption

-- All items stored in the cloud and on your devices
+- All items stored in the cloud and on devices

-- Categories for Logins, Secure Notes, Credit Card details
+- Categories for Passwords, Secure Notes, Credit Card details

 - Very strong data encryption (encrypted in transit and at rest)